swim-io/swim/packages/solana-usdc-usdt-swap/README.md

 # Solana USDC <-> USDT Swap

-Minimalist package to create swap and approve instructions for Solana-native USDC and USDT token swaps with Swim's Hexapool.
+A minimalist package to create swap and approve instructions for Solana-native USDC and USDT token swaps with Swim's Hexapool.

 ## Example usage